Welfare and Support

-The Women's Campaign offers welfare support to its members because women students have specific welfare needs.
-Women are at risk of diseases specific to women such as cervical cancer or HPV.
-Women are also most at risk of experiencing sexual harrassment, discrimination or domestic violence.
+The Women's Campaign offers welfare support to its members because women and non-binary students have specific welfare needs.
+They are also most at risk of experiencing sexual harrassment, discrimination or domestic violence.

-We are also aware, however, that women have diverse needs; the welfare requirements of a female student with a disability is different from those of a white queer woman, or a woman from an ethnic minority.
+We are also aware, however, that women and non-binary people have diverse needs; the welfare requirements of a female student with a disability is different from those of a white queer woman, or a non-binary person from an ethnic minority.
 The Women's Campaign is dedicated to meeting all of these needs, and coordinating with other campaigns and organisations to ensure that the support that every student deserves is available to them.

 We have compiled a list of other campaigns and organisations which are available on this page.
 If you think anything is missing feel free to email us and let know - we would be very grateful for your help!